-I have some good news for you as from summer 2007, all public places and workplaces will become smoke-free in England, bar a limited number of exemptions.
-The smoking regulations are currently in draft form but should be finalised soon.
+I have some good news for you as from summer 2007, all public places and workplaces will become smoke-free in

 In their current form, the regulations state that virtually all public places, workplaces and vehicles used for business purposes must be smoke-free: all enclosed and substantially enclosed premises will need to be smoke free.
 The regulations define enclosed premises as structures with a ceiling or roof, and substantially enclosed premises as structures with openings that are less than half the total area of the walls.
 Given the widely defined “enclosed public places”, the smoke-free legislation will cover: offices, factories, restaurants, schools, bars and public houses, shops, hotels, casinos, dance halls, discotheques, club premises, sports centres, healthcare facilities, trains, buses, taxis, and public telephone kiosks.
 This list is by no means exhaustive, given the all encompassing nature of the regulations.

 The regulations will however allow smoking in certain premises such as private residential accommodation.
 For example, the regulations will allow hotels and care homes to have designated rooms for smoking.
-It is unlikely that employers will be able to offer designated smoking rooms as they have been outlawed in Scotland (the first place in the UK to impose the smoking ban).
+It is unlikely that employers will be able to offer designated smoking rooms as they have been outlawed in

 Failure to comply with the regulations will be a criminal offence.
 Employers will be fined a fixed penalty for allowing staff to smoke on the premises.
 In addition, all smoke-free premises and vehicles will require prescribed no smoking signs, and employers will be fined a fixed penalty for failing to display such warning notices.